jraish/ev_energy_app/README.md

 # Things to add

-If I were building this app for production, here are a few changes I'd make:
+If I were building this app for production over more time, here are a few changes I'd make:
 - Styling.
 More Styling.
 Lots of styling.
 This UI works, but it doesn't look very smooth yet, and I'd like to fix that.
--
+- I'd like to abstract away a lot of the pieces into separate components.
+The Alert, for example, and how the items are displayed inside the accordion - I'd normally want each component to be its own file for ease of maintenance.
+Similarly...
+- I'd like to nest the components in more layout structures.
+Right now there's a little styling to make it legible, but it's hard to maintain the visual structure without doing more to build up the display elements.
+- Testing!
+Normally I'd want a bunch of unit tests.
+- Finally, I'd probably want to move some of the transitions into a state management tool, like a `useReducer` hook or something.
+That way transitions could be handled a little more smoothly - for example, the ChargePointList could be hidden while data is being retrieved and loaded.
+It would also provide some clear hooks for handling errors, rather than just using `catch` blocks.